|Loch Park, New Cumnock|

 Today we are delighted to welcome our neighbours Kello Rovers and supporters of both sides to Loch Park, under the COVID restrictions of today.

 The Glens under the new managment team of Mick McCann and Brian McGarrity had to rebuiId a team having closed down and released all their players at the beginning of last season.
 Several, thankfully, agreed to return while a number of new faces have also been signed up.
 Rovers opted to play last season looking to continue to build on great progress made the season before, only for the league to close down.

 The sun was shining tempered by a cold wind (yes football’s back) and both sides with a sprinkling of trialists on show served up an entertaining match.

 Glens opened the scoring after two minutes with a well-worked goal.
 The ball was switched from Darren Curtis on the right via Cameron Marlow to Mark Gilmour and then onto Alan Cairns wide on the left.
-He curled a low ball towards the penalty spot, taking 3 defenders out of play, for Scott McKee to pounce and beat a fourth defender to the ball before slotting it home from 10 yards past the advancing goalie Ryan Dunsmuir.
+He curled a low ball towards the penalty spot, taking 3 defenders out of play, for Sam McKee to pounce and beat a fourth defender to the ball before slotting it home from 10 yards past the advancing goalie Ryan Dunsmuir.